Xandr: Operations

-In May 2019, Xandr launched Community, its new video marketplace that connects advertisers, publishers, and consumer media brands, including AT&T's former WarnerMedia (now Warner Bros.
-Discovery) platforms: CNN, TNT, TruTV, B/R Live, and Otter Media.
+In May 2019, Xandr launched Community, its new video marketplace that connects advertisers, publishers, and consumer media brands, including Warner Bros.
+Discovery platforms: CNN, TNT, TruTV, B/R Live, and Otter Media.
 Other media on the Community platform includes Vice Media, Hearst Communications, Newsy, Philo, Tubi, and Xumo, Vudu, and Bloomberg.

 The fee-transparent, consumer-centric Xandr advertising model combines data, AT&T’s then newly acquired WarnerMedia content, AppNexus, and other proprietary advertising technology, to integrate with AT&T’s consumer network, creating the first personalized advertising of its kind, with different commercials being delivered to different viewers simultaneously.

 During its first year, Xandr’s revenue was mainly derived from DirecTV sales.
 The company has approximately 1800 employees, including 60 in Europe.

+In 2023 Netzpolitik.org analyzed an inventory file of Xandr and described how it categorizes people in an article series and a talk at the Chaos Communication Congress.